 Help a Student Help a Tribe--2012

-Education is a powerful thing.
-It can reverse generations of health problems.
-It can create jobs.
-It can revitalize a language.
+Education can create jobs.
+It can reverse generations of health problems and revitalize communities.
 When you educate a person, you give them the pride of their nation’s past along with possibilities for their future.
 You give them both the tools and the spirit to change everything around them for the better.
-The "Help a Student Help a Tribe" public service announcement campaign was created for the American Indian College Fund by the international award-winning advertising agency Wieden+Kennedy.
-Through the stories of tribal college students, the campaign shows how your support of the American Indian College Fund helps students help their tribes.
+The "Help a Student Help a Tribe" public service announcement campaign shows how your support of the American Indian College Fund helps provide Native American students with education so they in turn can help their tribes.

 The campaign features the stunning photography of Anne Menke and videography of Joe Pytka.

 Click on the ads below to learn more about each student.